Belagavi Karnataka, India Travel Guide

 Explore the eco-tourism potential of the Western Ghats for unique, untouched natural photography.

-Belagavi and its surrounding areas provide stunning backdrops for photography.
+Belagavi and the areas around it provide stunning backdrops for photography.

 Capture the old walls, temples, and mosques within this historic complex.